crvidya/nodeclipse-1/org.nodeclipse.ui/templates/README.md

 ## Nodeclipse CLI installer

+Nodeclipse CLI installer is for installing/updating plugins into Eclipse/Enide Studio.
+It is much quicker way when you need to automate and know exactly what you need.

+	cd path/to/eclipse
+	nodeclipse install egit

+or if you are in a hurry

+	cd path/to/eclipse && nodeclipse i gfm markdown startexplorer

+If while installing you get errors, that you don't know how to solve, use Eclipse GUI or raise an issue.

+  Usage: nodeclipse install [aliases]
+  Mapped aliases: egit git gfm gradle icons jjs markdown mongodb mongodb.shell moonrise nodejs phantomjs pluginslist restclient shelled startexplorer

+Issues:
-	Issues: I noticed that Eclipse once reported conflict when installing 'nodejs', but was OK for second try.
+- When updating, I noticed that Eclipse once reported conflict when installing 'nodejs', but was OK for second try.
+- Cannot resolute to install required JSDT for Nodeclipse nodejs.
+Install JSDT version specific for your Eclipse version. (use Eclipse GUI)

 ## Eclipse Workspace and Project